cortexproject/cortex/docs/configuration/config-file-reference.md

   # them.
   [query_attributes: <list of QueryAttribute> | default = []]

+# Deprecated(use ruler.query-offset instead) and will be removed in v1.19.0:
 # Duration to delay the evaluation of rules to ensure the underlying metrics
 # have been pushed to Cortex.
 # CLI flag: -ruler.evaluation-delay-duration